Australian Solar Energy Forecasting System

 - Aggregate kilowatt capacity by installed postcode for small-scale solar systems as recorded by the Clean Energy Regulator.

-- Imagery from Himawari-8 satellite.
+- Imagery from Himawari satellites.

 ASEFS2 produces solar generation forecasts for the following NEM forecasting timeframes: